-p-values for each corresponding voxel.
+Our proposed algorithm was implemented in Matlab, using CPLEX as the linear program solver for (1).
+The parameters C and D in (1) were chosen to be 100 and 1000 respectively, and ρ was set to 20, see Fig. 3(a).
+In practice, we observed that when the parameter D, in (1) is set to 0 (removing the neighbor constraints), then irrespective of the variations introduced in the other parameters, the algorithm always chooses between 25 and 50 voxels (non-zero weights), and gives inferior accuracy.
+However, when D is set to a reasonable non-zero value depending on the smoothness of the data (e.g. FDG-PET data is far more regular than unsmoothed GMPs) the number of voxels selected varies between 150 to a few thousand.
+In most cases, a choice of D as described above leads to a 4% increase in classification accuracy.
+The 1-norm penalty in (1) was scaled (adjusted) using the p-values for each corresponding voxel.
 Neighboring constraints were not introduced between neighboring weak classifiers where their training set accuracy varied significantly, leaving several 'orphan' weak classifiers (i.e., those which do not participate in any neighboring constraints); such orphan voxels were discarded.
-As stated earlier, for computational reasons, we limited the number of weak classifiers by calculating t-test p-values for each voxel, and discarding all but the most significant ones.
-We found that using the top 1% of weak classifiers worked well in practice.
-The running time of the algorithm was 15 s to 60 s for each fold on a modern workstation (2.33 GHz quad-core Xeon).
+For computational reasons, we limited the number of weak classifiers by calculating t-test p-values for each voxel, and discarding all but the most significant ones.
+We found that using about 2000 weak classifiers worked well in practice.
+The running time of the algorithm was 15s to 60s for each fold on a modern workstation (2.33 GHz quad-core Xeon).
 While the implementation is not optimized for speed or memory usage, the computation utilizes no more than 3 GB RAM on our dataset of about 180 volumes of size $91 \times 109 \times 91$.
 No resampling was needed.
-The paper has a companion website (http:// pages.cs.wisc.edu/~hinrichs/spLPBoost) where the code and other supplemental information has been made freely available for use in other studies and to facilitate objective comparison of different techniques.
+The paper has a companion website (http://erdos.biostat.wisc.edu/~hinrichs/SA_LPBoost2008) where the code and other supplemental information will be made freely available after publication.

-Analysis of anomalous cases
+5. Analysis of anomalous cases